ben-xD/dotfiles-macos/README.md

-cf config --local status.showUntrackedFiles no echo "Getting files" cf checkout echo "If you get an errors (like \`files would be overwritten by checkout\`), see https://www.atlassian.com/git/tutorials/dotfiles" echo "Run \`.config/dotfiles/setup.sh\` and follow its instructions.
-For more info, read the script."
+cf config --local status.showUntrackedFiles no echo "Getting files" cf checkout
 ```
+- If you get an errors (like `files would be overwritten by checkout`), see https://www.atlassian.com/git/tutorials/dotfiles"
+- "Run `.config/dotfiles/setup.sh` and follow its instructions.
+For more info, read the script.

 ### Making changes
 - Make changes to any config